ArthurClemens/polythene/docs/transitions.md

 * `after`
 * `timingFunction`

-`show` and `hide` receive all previously passed options, with references to DOM elements added (usually `el` but sometimes other elements too - see list of transient components below).
+Functions `show` and `hide` receive all previously passed options, combined with references to DOM elements (usually `el` but sometimes other elements too - see list of transient components below).

 [Dialog](components/dialog.md) uses a simple fade in / fade out transition.
 This is a good starting point to demonstrate scripted transitions.
 The equivalent in JavaScript using `transitions` would be: